-That’s over $10 Billion/year invested in criminalization of un-safe management practices.
+That’s over $10 Billion/year invested in the criminalization of unsafe management practices.

 Of course, this is only a guesstimate… Problems with the estimate could include –

-Industry could just leave US … avoid potential for prosecution
+The industry could just leave US and avoid potential for prosecution

-We may include the medical examples and the number would go up by a factor of 100 or more.
+We may include medical examples, and the number would go up by a factor of 100 or more.